-Over the past 20 years, the impact of Social Media has been inescapable.
-Many often debate as to which leading platform had instant success first, and that’s whether you would count Microsoft’s MSN, or YouTube or Facebook.
-Social Media’s objective from concept to creation has differed significantly since its initial launch – which at first acted as the main source of disposable entertainment.
+Over the past 20 years, the impact of social apps has been inescapable.
+Many often debate as to which leading platform had instant success first.
+That depends on whether you would count Microsoft’s MSN, or YouTube or Facebook.
+Social Media’s objective from concept to creation has differed significantly since its initial launch.
+It first acted as the main source of disposable entertainment.
 However, it has since transformed to be a companion and become fully integrated into our everyday lives.

-Since its initial conception, we’ve seen a wide variety of Social Media products come and go, some with little success and some with substantial followings and industry-leading innovations.
-The mainstays that we are all familiar with are often the likes of Facebook, Instagram, Twitter, Linkedin, WhatsApp, Snapchat, TikTok and YouTube – and whilst we still have a lot of services to choose from, every year there are new additions being created to try and mimic the success of these powerhouses… in which we see either moderate success or complete failure.
+Since its initial conception, we’ve seen a wide variety of Social Media products come and go.
+Some have had a little success and some have had substantial followings and industry-leading innovations.
+We are all familiar with are often the likes of Facebook, Instagram, Twitter, Linkedin, WhatsApp, Snapchat, TikTok and YouTube.
+Whilst we still have a lot of services to choose from, every year there are new additions being created.
+All of these try and mimic the success of these powerhouses.
+As a result, we see either moderate success or complete failure.

-Some may say this is because the new apps lack anything fresh and innovative in their services to differentiate themselves from competitors, but the real question is: How many different ways can we continue to share more of our privacy, than with the products we already have?
+Some may say this is because the new apps lack anything fresh and innovative in their services.
+However, they fail to differentiate themselves from competitors.
+The real question is: How many different ways can we continue to share more of our privacy, than with the products we already have?

 Remembering those that came before

 Communication – no matter the distance – has become easier than ever before, and marketing has evolved in many ways few people initially expected to.
 What comes with that is a variety of social media platforms that comes and goes, and just to name a few to jog your memory: